General Chemistry · Unit 13

 • Glucose: i = 1 (no dissociation).

-13.8 Solution Stoichiometry: Turn Concentration into Moles First
+13.9 Solution Stoichiometry: Turn Concentration into Moles First

 Solution stoichiometry uses the same mole ratios as any other stoichiometry problem.

 Do not rush past the first move.
-In solution stoichiometry, the setup almost always starts with mol = M × L. If you skip that, the rest of the problem falls apart.
+The setup almost always starts with mol = M × L — if you skip that, the rest of the problem falls apart.
+Then use the balanced equation or net ionic equation to relate those moles to the substance you need.

 Step 1 — Convert to moles: use mol = M × L